icopy-site/awesome/docs/awesome/free-for-dev.md

   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
   * [glitch.com](https://glitch.com/) — Free public/private hosting with features such as code sharing and real-time collaboration.
 Free plan has 1000 hours/month limit.
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
-  * [KintoHub](https://www.kintohub.com/) — KintoHub is an all-in-one platform to combine and deploy your backend services, websites, cron jobs, databases and everything your app needs in one place.
   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [ZARVIS](https://zarvis.ai) - Free managed Kubernetes namespace for open source Github project.
 Free 1GB memory and 1 vCPU.
   * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each